solo-io/gloo/docs/content/installation/enterprise/_index.md

 ## Enterprise UI

-Gloo Edge Enterprise comes with a built-in UI that you can use to view information about your cluster and the Gloo Edge instance that you installed.
-You can enable the Gloo Edge Enterprise UI by using the `gloo-fed.glooFedApiserver.enable=true` setting during the installation.
+Gloo Gateway Enterprise comes with a built-in UI that you can use to view information about your cluster and the Gloo Gateway instance that you installed.
+You can enable the Gloo Gateway Enterprise UI by using the `gloo-fed.glooFedApiserver.enable=true` setting during the installation.

 {{< tabs >}}
 {{% tab name="glooctl install" %}}